The teacher who lost her job for posting bikini photos on Instagram

 The action against the teacher was criticized by many students and alumni for being “backward”.

-A petition on change.org, started by university alumnus Gaurav Banerjee and addressed to the Minister of Education of the State of West Bengal, received more than 25,000 signatures.
+A petition on change.org, started by former university student Gaurav Banerjee and addressed to the Minister of Education of the State of West Bengal, received more than 25,000 signatures.

 Banerjee told the BBC he wants the university to apologize to the professor and ask the government to take disciplinary action against the committee for its overbearing behavior.